 This Christmas Sangria is a delicious, simple recipe to accompany any meal and make your holiday merry and bright.
 It’s honestly the one recipe that my entire family demands that I make for our Christmas Eve celebration every single year!

-The addition of rosemary adds the true taste of the holidays that I cherish so much.
+The addition of a sprig of fresh rosemary adds the true taste of the holidays that I cherish so much.
 As soon as you take that first sip you’ll realize that this sangria is the drink you won’t want to live without when Christmas rolls around every year.

 white wine – be sure to select a dry white wine.
 I personally prefer a chardonnay or a sauvignon blanc for this particular recipe.
 Whatever white wine you choose, the most important thing is to make sure it isn’t sweet.